condottab/Roborock-CPAP/README.md

 # Roborock-CPAP
-CPAP cooling system using a Roborock fan
+Remote blowing system using a Roborock fan
 ![image](https://user-images.githubusercontent.com/121378039/209463936-7d26f6cb-ce1e-449f-b166-296438bd0f6a.png)

 This repo contains all the data I have collected about wiring, controlling and powering the Roborock fan.
 If a connection and control method is not mentioned here, it is considered unsafe or has not been tested.
 As always, everything you do is at your own risk.